Arts & Crafts Architecture: Craftsman, Prairie & Four-square Houses

 Revival Styles

 Colonial home styles never really die out in America.
 They wax and wane in popularity, but never entirely disappear.
-Waves of revivals have swept the nation from time to time.

 The first followed the Centennial Exhibition of 1876 in Philadelphia celebrating the 100th anniversary of the signing of the Declaration of Independence.